Fractional boundary charges with quantized slopes in interacting one- and two-dimensional systems

 Thus, the FBC has a linear slope in $\Phi$ which is quantized in units of $\nu e/h$.
 At fractional filling $\nu=1/(2l+1)$ with $l>0$, this slope is $(2l+1)$ times smaller than in the IQHE case $l=0$.
 Furthermore, there are $2l+1$ different branches of the FBC that cannot be connected under adiabatic evolution of $\Phi$.
-Finally, the Hall conductance can be obtained from the FBC following Ref.~\onlinecite{Thakurathi2018}, yielding $\sigma_{xy}=e\,\dot Q_B^{2D}/\dot\Phi=e^2\nu/h$ as expected.\cite{note4}
+Finally, the Hall conductance can be obtained from the FBC following Ref.~\onlinecite{Thakurathi2018}, yielding $\sigma_{xy}=e\,\dot Q_B^{2D}/\dot\Phi=e^2\nu/h$ as expected.\cite{note4} Importantly, this result holds for arbitrary changes of $\Phi$ and therefore extends the well-known Laughlin argument, where it is assumed that $\Phi$ is changed by an integer multiple of $h/e$.